 A domestic violence restraining order is one way that the law can help a victim of domestic abuse stay safe.
 This type of restraining order can last anywhere from a year up to five years.
 Even when the order has a limited duration, the victim can renew the order for either another term, or permanently if the individual still feels threatened by the abuser.

-It is common knowledge that a restraining order can limit — or even prohibit — contact between the concerned parties, but a judge can approve more stipulations depending on the situation.
+A restraining order can limit — or even prohibit — contact between the concerned parties, and a judge can approve more stipulations depending on the situation.
 For example, no restrained party may own firearms.
 Further, as a condition of every domestic violence restraining order, the restrained party must surrender any firearms they own.
 Additionally, the judge can order the restrained party to attend anger management counseling or drug testing.
-When the individuals have children, the court can also include orders to protect the children, including modifying custody arrangements and setting a visitation schedule.
+When the individuals have children, the court can also include orders to protect the children, such as modifying custody arrangements and setting a visitation schedule.
 When it applies, the court’s order can also protect other individuals who live in the same residence and who also feel threatened by the individual.

-In cases involving domestic abuse, a top lawyer at Gomez Edwards Law Group can be your advocate and act on your behalf and prevent the other party from using legal proceedings to his or her advantage.
+In cases involving domestic abuse, a top lawyer at Gomez Edwards Law Group can be your advocate and act on your behalf to prevent the other party from using legal proceedings to his or her advantage.
 For instance, our attorneys Natalie Gomez and Lauren Edwards will ensure that your rights are protected and will advise you on the best course of action for your circumstances.
-A skilled attorney will know how to collect evidence for trial and can speak to relevant witnesses who can help strengthen and prove your case.
-Even before a case goes to trial, an experienced attorney can help you get a restraining order (or another type of protection order).
+They are experienced in collecting evidence for trial and can speak to relevant witnesses who can help strengthen and prove your case.
+Even before a case goes to trial, our attorneys can help you get a restraining order (or another type of protection order).

-There may be some things your lawyer is unable to do, however, depending on your situation.
-Communication is key.
+Of course, there may be some things that a lawyer is unable to do, however, depending on your situation.
+So communicate with your lawyer thoroughly!
 Do not be afraid to discuss your case with your attorney in great detail, ask any questions and raise any concerns that you may have.
 Upon hiring your lawyer, it is encouraged that you ask questions about his or her background, including how much experience (and success) he or she has with domestic abuse cases.

 Are you one of the 10 million men and women who suffer abuse at the hands of his or her partner?
 Know that you have legal rights and options.
 More than that, you deserve to live a happy life, free from the violence and abuse that you have already tolerated for too long.
 One of the experienced San Jose domestic violence attorneys at Gomez Edwards Law Group, LLP can help secure the safety of you and your family’s future.

 If you are in Santa Clara, California, then contact our office today to schedule a free initial consultation.
 We can evaluate your situation and determine the best course of action for your domestic abuse case.
 Call today to see how we can help you live a better, happier life.